JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 JPMorgan’s amorphous HQ

-To avoid wasted spaces in their hybrid working model, JPMorgan’s office of the future will have the ability to shape-shift.
+To avoid wasted spaces, JPMorgan’s office will have the ability to shape-shift.
 Its furniture, desks, chairs—even its walls—all have been designed to be moved easily and efficiently.
 An entire floor can be redesigned over a weekend.
-The flexible nature of the bank’s hybrid-work model is reflected in the actual brick-and-mortar of JPMorgan’s headquarters itself.
-This ability to change is the crux of the office of the future, according to the bank’s global director of real estate, who muses, “How can you future-proof a space?
+The once-flexible nature of the bank’s hybrid-work model is reflected in the actual brick-and-mortar of JPMorgan’s headquarters itself.
+This ability to change is the crux of the office of the future, according to the bank’s global director of real estate, who mused, “How can you future-proof a space?
 You make it flexible.”